-- The start and end date of the contract (can not be longer than 1-year)
+- The start and end date of the contract (can not be longer than 1 year)

 - A description of the services to be performed, including

 - o Date and times of event

-- o Location of event
+- Location of event

-- o Any required credit/copyright notice
+- Any required credit/copyright notice

 - The fee agreed upon

-Once the template is filled out send the draft contract, along with the following documents (which can be found on the Human Resources webpage) to the Operations team (operations@sierraclub.org) so they can review and approve the contract:
+Once the template is filled out, send the draft contract, along with the following information to the Human Resources team (hrtdless.org) so they can put together the proper documentation:

-- IC Questionnaire
+- Independent Contractor Questionnaire

-- Form DE542
+- EDD form

 - A copy of the Independent Contractor's W-9 form

-You'll also want to make sure that you have provided the photographer or videographer with a clear plan for the day of the shoot: time and place to meet, event rundown, assigned point person on the ground, key images needed, expected deliverables (e.g. all raw photo files, or asking for some to be made into a highlight group and/or retouched), and expected deadline.
+You'll also want to make sure that you have provided the photographer or videographer with a clear plan for the day of the shoot: time and place to meet, event rundown, assigned point person on the ground, key images needed, expected deliverables (e.g. all raw photo files, or asking for some to be made into a highlight group and/or retouched), delivery platform (e.g. Google Drive), and expected deadline.

-Video Guidelines-When a videographer is required, please reach out to Adrienne Bramhall, executive producer for Sierra Club Productions (adrienne. bramhall@sierraclub.org), and let her know the details of the event so she can help source and contract someone.
-Adrienne manages all of the Sierra Club's video production and should be looped in as early as possible-it will take several days to find a contractor and will likely take additional contracting time.
-An average guide is \$800/day for a contractor to film, and additional budget will need to be set aside for editing.
+• Video Guidelines-When a videographer is required, please reach out to Adrienne Bramhall, executive producer for Sierra Club Productions (adrienne. bramhall@sierraclub.org), and let her know the details of the event so she can help advise on all productionrelated issues and best practices.
+Adrienne manages all of the Sierra Club's video production and should be looped in as early as possible.
+Keep in mind it will take several days or longer to find a contractor and will likely take additional contracting time.
+An average guide is \$800+ per day for a contractor to film, and additional budget will need to be set aside for editing.
+Sierra Club Productions can also provide advice if you are planning a more produced video, including understanding the process.
+Here is a good guide to get started thinking through your concept and there is more information on Campfire.
+Sierra Club Productions can advise on budgeting and contracting from conception and development, pre-production planning, physical production, post-production, and related issues like ensuring Compliance review (compliance.review@sierraclub.org), proper licensing of footage and third-party assets (e.g. music, photos), and planning for distribution and marketing.

-Sierra Club Productions can also provide advice if you are planning a video, including understanding the process.
-Sierra Club Productions can advise on budgeting and contracting from conception and development, pre-production planning, physical production, post-production, and related issues like ensuring Compliance review (compliance.review@ sierraclub.org), proper licensing of footage and thirdparty assets (e.g. music, photos), and planning for distribution and marketing.
-Currently, the most effective distribution method is through social media, with videos less than twominutes long that tell an engaging story and provide a call to action.
+Currently, the most effective distribution method is through social media, with videos less than two-minutes long that tell an engaging story and provide a call to action.